Rx Errors observed on Edge nodes

 • Explanation for "number of times packets are dropped by rx try lock queueing" counter in switchport stats:

-When multiple vmkernel networking thread tries to deliver packet to the same vNIC concurrently, some serialization is needed.
+When multiple vmkernel networking threads try to deliver packet to the same vNIC concurrently, some serialization is needed.
 To avoid having thread spin waiting for lock which wastes CPU cycles, we instead have those packets queued up and the thread doing that can continue with other work.
 But for any queue, we have a queue size limit.
 When this limit is reached, we drop packets.

 The reason a max queue size limit is needed is to avoid having too much packet buffer memory queued somewhere, depleting available packet memory which can start affecting traffic for other vNICs or vmknics.

-• RX errors: These drops can happen if there are multiple pollWorlds delivering packets to a particular vnic queue.
-We have an upper bound (default 256) of how many packets can be queued before they can be processed for rx delivery.
-If number of incoming pkts exceed this limit, they will be dropped.
+• RX errors: These drops can happen if there are multiple pollWorlds delivering packets to a particular vNIC queue.
+We have an upper bound (default 256) of how many packets can be queued before they can be processed for Rx delivery.
+If number of incoming packets exceed this limit, they will be dropped.

 Resolution

-• The default value is 256, can be verified with the below command:
+The current value can be verified with the below commands:

-• Once the new size is set, the VNIC needs to be reset or Edge VM has to be Powered off and on.
+Once the changes have been made, the vNIC needs to be reset or Edge VM has to be powered off and on.

 Additional Information